 Camping in the wild is against Dutch law.
 However, there are a few designated sites where you are allowed to camp off official campsites.
 These are called paalcampings, which literally translates as 'pole campsites'.
 The name refers to the fact that you are allowed to camp within a certain radius of the pole that marks the site.
-This enthusiast's website explains how it works and gives an overview of locations, go to the Wild Kamperen website.
+For an overview of locations, go to the Wild Kamperen website.

 Some campsites give cyclists an extra warm welcome.
 However full the campsite is, they will never send a cyclist away.
 Campsites that have joined the Cyclists Welcome!
 (Fietsers Welkom!) scheme, have a bicycle repair kit so you can mend your tyre if necessary and you can charge your electric bike free of charge.